itamames/Quiz5Practice/README.md

 Question 1

-Write the storage representation for following data.
+Write the storage representation for following data structure.

 ![Q1](Question1a.png)